corinne-riddell/InjuryDisparity/README.md

 ### Code/ directory

 The Code folder contains the two analysis files: Code/1_load-and-clean-data imports the data for analysis and prepares it.
 Code/2_manuscript-and-figures contains the analytical code, the manuscript text, and the codes to produce the figures.
+It also contains a supplementary appendix file that contains "table versions" of Figures 1 and 2 that are shown in the Plots/ directory.
+This file is Code/3_supplementary-appendix.
+The .Rmd version shows the code and the .md version contains the rendered tables that are formatted for online viewing.

 ### Data/ directory